 Japan achieved remarkable economic expansion in the aftermath of WWII with huge advances in automobiles and consumer electronics, rising from devastation to its place as the third-largest country in the world by nominal GDP.
 In recent years, it has been overshadowed by China’s rapid growth, mounting public debt, and weak relations with neighbors.
-Nonetheless, it is still a powerhouse and leader in a number of industries and has cemented its position as one of the most important countries in Asia.
+Nonetheless, as PR agencies in Japan need to remind their clients, it is still a powerhouse and leader in a number of industries and has cemented its position as one of the most important countries in Asia.

 Japan is an economically mature market famous for its high-quality goods and services, but it is also a highly traditional market built on social hierarchies, long-standing customs, and older leaders.
 Similar to China, ignoring the status quo and poor communication often lead to long-term consequences and major losses.
 Consumers have a moderate level of disposable income and Japan boasts the third highest number of millionaires in the world at 2.8 million.

 Major Cities & Flow of Business

 Japan consists of 47 prefectures that are further broken down into wards, cities, towns, and villages, but the Greater Tokyo Area is the largest metropolitan area on earth, with a population of about 38 million.
 Within it lies the city of Tokyo, Japan’s capital, and the center for all business in the country.
 It is at the forefront of technology, politics, media, and commerce; nearly all serious businesses have at least one major office near the heart of the city.
 As most of its economy is centralized in the city, marketing activities targeting the nation as a whole can be rolled out from there.